frederic-perez/AmE-dictionary/data/idioms.md

 __how’s life (treating you)?__ How are you?
 How is everything in your life?
 (Said as an informal greeting.)
 __however much__ No matter how much.
 __Humpty Dumptyism__ The act or practice of misusing or misinterpreting a word, phrase, or article of text to suit one’s own meaning or purpose.
 Taken from the character Humpty Dumpty in Lewis Carroll’s _Through the Looking-Glass_, who states, “When I use a word it means just what I choose it to mean.”
+__hunker down__ __1__ Literally, to squat. _The magician hunkered down to the eye level of the children._ __2__ To seek refuge in a particular place or area. _We hunkered down at home with some movies while the blizzard raged all weekend._ __3__ To work or begin to work on something in a determined matter. _I can’t believe I didn’t get an A on my project after I’d hunkered down all weekend to do it!_ __4__ To stubbornly maintain some belief. _It seems he’s hunkered down and will never see me as anything but the villain in his life._
 __hunt where the ducks are__ To pursue or look for one’s objectives, results, or goals in the place where one is most likely to find them.
 __hustle (one’s) bustle__ To increase one’s pace or sense of urgency; to hurry up; to get moving quickly.
 __I feel you/that__ _slang_ I understand, agree with, or can relate to what you’re saying. _No, I feel you, that’s too much money to pay for a concert.
 I’m OK with skipping it._